-Our natural wonders must be protected for the benefit of future generations of Floridians.
+Our natural wonders must be protected for the benefit of current and future generations of Floridians.

 Here in South Florida, we know the intrinsic value of our environment, both locally and nationally.
-I will continue to make it my mission to protect our delicate and valuable ecosystems so that future generations are able to enjoy one of the most ecologically diverse and scenic areas in the nation.
+I will continue to make it my mission to protect our delicate and valuable ecosystems so that current and future generations are able to enjoy one of the most ecologically diverse and scenic areas of our great country.
 My district is the proud home of Biscayne National Park and Bill Baggs Cape Florida State Park, with substantial responsibility for protecting many rare and endangered species of plants and animals found nowhere else in the United States.

 I work diligently to make sure that the federal government is a strong partner on environmental issues to our State and local governments, and our whole community.
 With my help, our community has had great collaborative successes in protecting and restoring our waterways over the years, including the dredging of the Miami River.
 Removing contaminated sediment has created an environmental and economic renaissance along the riverfront and has reduced contamination in Biscayne Bay as well.

 I am also supportive of other ecological improvement projects such as the Biscayne Bay Coastal Wetlands Project that will bring huge benefits to native plant and animal communities along, and within, Biscayne Bay.
 A part of the Comprehensive Everglades Restoration Plan, this project is also vital for stopping and reversing decades of saltwater intrusion that threatens our drinking water wells in southern Miami-Dade County, ensuring our children and grandchildren safe and reliable sources of drinking water.

-Of course, our tropical paradise is world-renowned for its beaches.
-What the many millions of tourists may not know is that our beaches act as a natural defense from wind and flood damage caused by tropical storms and hurricanes.
+Of course, our tropical paradise is also world-renowned for its beaches.
+What the many millions of tourists that visit South Florida may not know is that our beaches act as a natural defense from wind and flood damage caused by tropical storms and hurricanes.
 The environmental, economic, and safety benefits of our beaches cannot be overstated.
-Beach erosion is a tremendously important issue in our area, and I have been active in identifying and implementing effective long-term solutions to support comprehensive beach renourishment projects will become ever more important as one aspect of a comprehensive sea level rise mitigation and adaptation strategy.
+As sea levels continue to rise along our community’s eastern flank, effective and efficient beach renourishment projects will become ever more important as one aspect of a comprehensive sea level rise mitigation and adaptation strategy.